karlprieb/babel-plugin-add-import-extension/README.md

 ```

 What this plugin does is to check all imported modules and if your module is not on `node_module` it will consider that is a project/local module and add the choosed extension, so for node modules it don't add any extension.

-I made this plugin for personal use on my [typescript boilerplate](https://github.com/karlprieb/typescript-web-starter), but if a lot of people start to use I can better documentation ;)